 If moonshine makes you think of hillbillies, you’re missing out.
-Moonshine has gone mainstream, and we’ve found six of the best.
+Moonshine has gone mainstream, and we’ve found seven of the best.

 By Robert Haynes-Peterson